reflectoring/reflectoring.github.io/_posts/2018-10-28-pact-node-provider.md

 app.use('/heroes', heroesRouter);
 ```

-We just implemented the contract.
+We just implemented the provider side of the contract.

-Now we have to prove that the provider actually works as expected by the contract.
+**Now we have to prove that the provider actually works as expected by the contract.**

 ## Setting Up Pact

-So let's set up Pact to implement a provider test that verifies our endpoint against
+So, let's set up Pact to implement a provider test that verifies our endpoint against
 the contract.

-The provider test basically reads the interactions from a contract and for each interaction,
+The provider test reads the interactions from a contract and for each interaction,
 does the following:

 1. put the provider into a state that allows to respond accordingly